-If you disabled adaptive features in Oracle Database 12c Release 1 (by setting, for example, optimizer_adaptive_features to FALSE) then instead you should use the Oracle Database 12c Release 2 recommended defaults once you've upgraded.
+If you disabled adaptive features in Oracle Database 12c Release 1 (by setting, for example, optimizer_adaptive_features to FALSE) you should use the new recommended defaults once you've upgraded.
 To do this, you will need to check your initialization parameter file as follows:

 If adaptive features are enabled in your Oracle Database 12c Release 1 database and you want to continue to use these features in the same way once the database has been upgraded, then: